 The unit evaluates all requested pay rate and range requests annually, including those determined through various collective bargaining processes.
-The University System staff reviewed a total of 2,651 rate/range requests during FY 2012.
-Of this total, 2,559 requests were approved and 92 requests were declined.
-Based on the Spring Salary Survey 'snapshot' of employee data, the University System included, 7,993 (40.7%) Open Range employees, 10,853 (55.3%) Negotiated Rate employees, 726 (3.7%) Prevailing Rate employees.
+The University System staff reviewed a total of 3,375 rate/range requests during FY 2013.
+Of this total, 3,207 requests were approved, 97 requests were denied, and 71 ranges were deleted.
+Based on the Spring Salary Survey 'snapshot' of employee data, the University System included, 7,908 (40%) Open Range employees, 11,102 (56.1%) Negotiated Rate employees, 701 (3.5%) Prevailing Rate employees and 78 (less than 1/2%) Established Rate employees.

-Intern (Training) Programs
+Intern Programs

 The administrative rules afford the creation of two types of in-service/on-the-job training programs which require approval by the Executive Director.
-These programs include: Apprentice and Intern (Trainee) Appointments.
-Apprentice Appointments are utilized for training employees in the established crafts and trades occupations such as Carpenter, Electrician, etc.

-Intern (Trainee) Appointments are aimed at allowing applicants, who lack the minimum qualifications required for employment in a specific classification, an opportunity to work and, at the same time, obtain additional education and/or work experience in order to qualify for the examination associated with the position.
-Intern (Trainee) Appointments have been designed, and can be used, as a diversity initiative tool to provide training for applicants from minority or culturally diverse groups.
-During FY 2012, 24 new Intern (Trainee) Programs were approved.
+These programs include: Apprentice and Intern Appointments.
+Apprentice Appointments are utilized for training employees in the established crafts and trades occupations such as Carpenter, Electrician, etc. Intern Appointments are aimed at allowing applicants, who may lack the qualifications or job skills required for employment in a specific classification, an opportunity to work and, at the same time, obtain additional education and/or work experience.
+Intern Appointments have been designed, and can be used, as a diversity initiative tool to provide non-competitive appointments for various positions to meet specific diversity objectives.
+During FY 2013, 56 new Intern Programs were approved.